 Students who plan to major in Interdisciplinary Studies are strongly advised to use these elective credits to fulfill all introductory and pre-major requirements in the disciplines that they intend to use as areas of individualized study in their planned interdisciplinary studies program.
-Interdisciplinary studies students must fulfill all prerequisites that apply to courses selected from the disciplines approved for use as areas of individualized study (see above).
+Interdisciplinary studies students must fulfill all prerequisites that apply to courses selected for use in concentration areas (see above).